 Identification: Dark brown (top) side and a white (bottom) side.
 Both eyes on the dark side of its body when mature (8-12 years old).

 Delicate, firm, flaky, sweet flavored, snow-white flesh.

-Lingcod (ophiodon elongatus) season is open from May 16th thru November 30th.
-While in season, there is a slot limit for non-residents between 30-35 inches for one fish and the second has to be 55 inches or greater; both cannot be caught on the same day or be the same size.
+Season is open from May 16th thru November 30th.
+While in season, there is a slot limit for non-residents between 30-40 inches for one fish and the second has to be 55 inches or greater; both cannot be caught on the same day or be the same size.

 Identification: Back and sides vary in color, from grey, brown, green and orange, with darker spotting and mottling on upper parts.
 Long body, large head and mouth and a mix of large canine teeth and smaller teeth.
 Rigid spines on foward part of dorsal fin.

 Pelagic rockfish are found in mid-water.
 These include Black, Yellowtail and Dusky Rockfish.
-There is a daily bag limit of five per day.
+There is a daily bag limit of three per day.

 Non-Pelagic rockfish are found on or near rocky ocean bottom.
-These include Yelloweye, Canary, Copper, Silvergray, Tiger, China and Quillback.
-There is a bag limit of two non-pelagic rockfish per day EXCEPT the Yelloweye Rockfish is a one-annual limit.
+These include Yelloweye, Canary, Copper, Silvergray, Tiger, China, Rosethorn and Quillback.
+There is a closure on all Non-Pelagic rockfish for the rest of the year.